 Types of Natural Stone

 Granite is a wonderful natural stone for your kitchen countertops.
-There so many color and design choices.
+There are so many color and design choices.
 Granite is a pretty hard surface.
-Therefore, granite a great choice for most homeowners.
+Therefore, granite is a great choice for most homeowners.

 One of the most exquisite natural stones for your countertop is quartzite.
 The beauty of this stone is in the exciting natural rock formations.